helene-sdl/PandA-25-26-IR-Starter-Repo-10/README.md

 ## What to implement (ToDos)

-Your ToDos start in `part10/app.py`, but you decide where to move the new classes to.
-Could be an existing module, the `app` module itself, or a new module.
+Your ToDos start in `part10/app.py`, but you decide where to move the new classes.
+They may live in an existing module, the `app` module itself, or a new module.

 0. First, **copy/redo** your implementation from Part 9.

-    1. Create `file_utilities.py` and move the `Configuration` class as well as all file related functionality from `app.py` there
+    1. Create `file_utilities.py` and move the `Configuration` class as well as all file-related functionality from `app.py` there
     2. Re-Introduce the configuration option for the `GREEN` highlighting variant and pass it on to the ``ansi_highlight`` method.
     3. Move `save_config` into the `Configuration` class and rename it.